JuliaLang/julia/doc/src/manual/strings.md

 ```

 A situation which is important to be aware of is when invalid UTF-8 strings are concatenated.
-In that case string may contain different characters than those that constitute concatenated
+In that case the resulting string may contain different characters than those that constitute
-stings and number of characters in such a string may be lower than sum of numbers of
+input strings and its number of characters may be lower than sum of numbers of characters
-characters of the concatenated strings, e.g.:
+of the concatenated strings, e.g.:

 ```jldoctest stringconcat
 julia> a, b = "\xe2\x88", "\x80"